-by Robert S. Norris, Thomas B. Cochran, and William M. Arkin
+Robert S. Norris, Thomas B. Cochran, and William M. Arkin

-THE UNITED STATES since 1945 has manufactured some 60,000 nuclear warheads in 71 types configured for 116 weapons systems costing some \$750 billion.
+he United States since 1945 has manufactured some 60,000 nuclear warheads in 71 types configured for 116 weapon systems costing some \$750 billion.
 This amounts to an average production rate of about four warheads per day for 40 years.
 With the current rate of spending on warhead production exceeding that of the Manhattan Project, the present stockpile of some 25,500 warheads is once again on the rise.